treeform/pretty/README.md

 a: 3
 ```

+## Features

+- **Syntax Highlighting**: Pretty prints your data structures with syntax highlighting, making it visually pleasing and easier to read.
+- **Smart Indentation**: If the output exceeds the maximum width of the current terminal, Pretty creates indentation levels for improved readability.
+- **Nim-Friendly Output**: The library outputs the data in the exact same format you would use to create it in your Nim source code.
+You can copy and paste the output back into your code, and it will compile seamlessly in most cases.
+- **Handles Complex Types**: Pretty can handle complex types such as references, pointers, cycles, and nils effortlessly.
+- **No External Dependencies**: Pretty has no dependencies other than the Nim standard library, ensuring easy integration into your projects.
+- **Support for Various Data Types**: Pretty supports common data types like HashTable, HashSet, and JsonNode, printing them neatly without exposing their internal details.
+- **Table Printing**: Pretty offers the ability to print data as tables, providing a more natural and intuitive way to display information compared to nested data structures.

 ## The "Nim way"

-Pretty don't just print your data structures - it spits 'em out in the exact same format you'd use to create 'em in your Nim source code.
-It's like magic, man.
-You can literally copy and paste that output back into your code and it'll compile like a charm in most cases.
-Its very important 'cause you gotta be able to get back what you put in.
+Pretty doesn't just print your data structures; it reproduces them in the exact same format you would use to create them in your Nim source code.
+It's like magic!
+You can simply copy and paste the output back into your code, and it will compile seamlessly in most cases.
+This is incredibly cool because as it allows you to retrieve and reproduce the original data effortlessly.

 ```nim
 let